MAKING NATURAL GAS MORE AVAILABLE AND AFFORDABLE

 Average Annual Residential Savings by Switching to Natural Gas under the GET Gas Program

-Natural gas costs based on UGI Utilities rates as of March 2015.
+*Natural gas costs based on UGI Utilities’ rates as of August 2017.
 Savings may vary based on occupants per home and variations in fuel usage.